mathiasbynens/flag-emoji-replacements/README.md

 🇦 🇧 🇨 🇩 🇪 🇫 🇬 🇭 🇮 🇯 🇰 🇱 🇲 🇳 🇴 🇵 🇶 🇷 🇸 🇹 🇺 🇻 🇼 🇽 🇾 🇿
 ```

 Combining two of these into a [country code](https://unicode.org/reports/tr51/#Flags "Unicode region subtag") results in the flag emoji for that country.
-So, Ben’s example:
+So, @iwsfutcmd’s example:

 ```js
 '🇧🇬🇭🇷'.replace('🇬🇭', '🇦🇬'); // → '🇧🇦🇬🇷'